usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 ## When the Rule’s Requirements for Web Content and Mobile App Accessibility Start

 Starting on April 26, 2027, small state and local governments have to make sure that their web content and mobile apps meet the requirements in the rule.

-This table shows by when your state or local government has to comply with this rule’s requirements.
 After this time, you must continue to make sure your state or local government’s web content and mobile apps meet the accessibility requirements.

 <table class="usa-table">
 <caption>This table shows how much time a state or local government has to comply with this rule.</caption>